 Lower Prep pupils at Ballard have the benefit of access not only to GCSE teachers for STEM projects but also fully equipped departments.
-These include a Junior ICT suite, specialist Junior Science lab and a DT lab with access to a laser cutter, 3D printers and CAD.
+These include a Junior ICT suite, a specialist Junior Science lab that has undergone a full refurbishment this summer and a DT lab with access to a laser cutter, 3D printers and CAD.

 This access enables our children to tackle complex projects and underlines their “can do” approach.
 Recent projects have included animated merry-go-rounds and Knex buggies which they then raced.

 Year 5 take part in a weekly apprentice challenge which involves a number of different entrepreneurial STEM projects.
 Lower Prep pupils can also join a number of our popular STEM-related extra-curricular activities.

 Lower Prep pupils are taught DT by specialist teachers and have the opportunity to use all the GCSE equipment in our DT lab including the CAD suite, laser cutter and 3D printers.

 Work is project-based and often cross-curricular.
 For example, a trip to Paultons Park to look at the physics and structure of funfair rides links to the creation of a working model carousel.

 We make sure that during their time in Lower Prep, pupils experience a wide range of different techniques, whilst keeping the finished product relevant.
 Year 5 make key rings, photo frames and clocks.